 Another technique is to use the Training Sequence functions to help the Rx Equalizer identify the correct bit sequence before again running your test signal through the Rx Equalizer.
+Press here for more information.

 The image below shows the TrainSeq tab of the Rx Configuration menu: